How To Make Homemade Setting Spray

 There are a few reasons why you might choose to make your own setting spray.

-There are also some setting sprays that contain denatured alcohols, which can dry skin and cause reduced cellular regeneration, which over time can have a very damaging effect on the skin.
+Some setting sprays contain denatured alcohols, which can dry out skin and reduce cellular regeneration, which, over time, can be very damaging to the skin.

-Aerosol setting sprays are also a huge no-no, as you should not breathe in the aerosol chemicals on a daily basis, and they should generally be avoided.
+Aerosol setting sprays are also a huge no-no, as you should not breathe in the aerosol chemicals daily, and they should generally be avoided.

-By making your own setting spray at home, you are in control of the ingredients you use, and you can choose to put in what your skin will agree with, and what you know will be healthiest.
+By making your own setting spray at home, you are in control of the ingredients you use, and you can choose what your skin will agree with and what you know will be the healthiest.

 How To Make Homemade Setting Spray

-Use this recipe to start making your own makeup setting spray at home, and then you can start experimenting from there!
+Use this recipe to start making your own makeup setting spray at home, and then experiment from there!

 Tools: